Where and when: UK, March 2026

 Soon afterwards we rolled into Aberdeen and stepped off the train.

-Overall, it had been an enjoyable journey, somewhat let down by inconsistent customer service.
+Overall, it had been an enjoyable journey, I felt a bit let down by inconsistent customer service, but the train facilities made up for it.

 Return Journey: Aberdeen to Birmingham